Round 1 recipients were announced in February 2019.

 To be eligible for this funding, an organisation must meet all of the following criteria

 - currently own and operate a facility that meets one of the following descriptions

-- a materials recovery facility that is licensed by the NSW Environment Protection Authority (EPA) or, if currently unlicensed, be in the process of obtaining an Environment Protection Licence from the EPA
+- an MRF that is licensed by the EPA or, if currently unlicensed, be in the process of obtaining an Environment Protection Licence from the EPA

-- a materials recovery facility that is currently operating under licensing thresholds, but the capacity of which is being expanded
+- an MRF that is currently operating under licensing thresholds, and the capacity of which is being expanded

-- council (as defined in the NSW Local Government Act 1993), regional organisation of councils or other local government controlled organisation (or deemed to have the same local government function)
+- council (as defined in the NSW Local Government Act 1993), regional organisation of councils or other local government-controlled organisation

 - non-government/not-for-profit organisation (must comply with the ATO’s definition) with an established legal status